elankath/mcmdesign/src/machine-controller/cluster_machine_reconcile.md

 ```go
 func (c *controller) reconcileClusterMachineKey(key string) error
 ```
-The top-level reconcile function for the machine that analyzes machine status and delegates to the reconcile functions for creation and deletion flows.
-TODO: Provide descriptive summary
+The top-level reconcile function for the machine that analyzes machine status and delegates to the individual reconcile functions for machine-creation, machine-deletion and machine-health-check flows.

 ```mermaid